tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/Activities/10-Stu_Designing_ERD/README.md

 ## Designing an ERD, Part 1

-In this activity, you will work with a partner to create a mortgage lending database model:
+In this activity, you will work with a partner to create a mortgage lending database model.

-Create a conceptual ERD for a mortgage lending database.

 ### Instructions

+Create a logical ERD for a mortgage lending database.

-* Create a conceptual ERD by determining the entities that will be present in the database, along with their attributes.
+* Create a logical ERD by determining the entities that will be present in the database, along with their attributes.
 Be sure to include the following: `trainers`, `members`, and `gym` as well as one more entity that you think is necessary.

 * Create a diagram using the [Quick Database Diagrams](https://app.quickdatabasediagrams.com/#/) tool.